pybamm-team/pybamm.org/content/contact.md

+---
-# Contact PyBaMM
+title: Contact PyBaMM
+---

 There are a few ways to get in touch, whether it is through reporting bugs, requesting features, asking for help, or just saying hello!

 ## GitHub